daltare/pollution-and-prejudice/README.md

 population by racial / ethnic group for each neighborhood in the 1930s HOLC maps.
-Note that the CES scores and demographics in this dataset are estimates that are intended to be used for relative comparisons across groups, and should be used with caution when looking at individual neighborhoods.
+Note that the CES scores and demographics in this dataset are estimates that are intended to be used for relative comparisons across groups, and should be used with caution when looking at individual or small numbers of neighborhoods in isolation.

 ## Reproducibility